ImaneCR/CAR-MIL/README.md

 ## Metrics

 `utils.five_scores` returns accuracy, AUC, precision, recall, F1.
-The operating threshold is Youden's J for Camelyon16 and set per-task for the TCGA subtyping tasks; use `five_scores_multi` (balanced accuracy + macro AUC/F1) for the multi-class settings (e.g. BRACS).
+The operating threshold is Youden's J for Camelyon16 and set per-task for the TCGA subtyping tasks; `five_scores_multi` (balanced accuracy + macro AUC/F1) is available for multi-class settings.
 Cross-validation mean ± std is printed at the end of each run.

 ---